pragati0103/Binary-Decimal-Converter/README.md

 # Binary-Decimal-Converter
-A web application which can convert binary to decimal and vice versa
+A web application which can convert binary to decimal and vice versa with internal javascript and css